 Infrared sensors for facial recognition disappeared in the race to eliminate bezels and notches.

-Despite its diminishing role in the Android ecosystem, though, it’s possible that IR-based facial recognition will return at some point.
-With under-display fingerprint sensors and cameras already starting to appear on devices like the Galaxy Z Fold 3, it’s likely only a matter of time until infrared sensors get the same treatment.
+Despite its diminishing role in the Android ecosystem, though, IR-based facial recognition may return at some point.
+With under-display fingerprint sensors and cameras already starting to appear on devices like the Galaxy Z Fold 4, it’s likely only a matter of time until infrared sensors get the same treatment.

 Until then, should you rely on facial recognition technology to keep your sensitive data safe?
 Well, IR-based implementations are secure enough for most people, especially if it’s a depth-aware setup like Face ID.
 As for camera-based facial recognition, it depends on your risk tolerance.
 If alternative authentication options like a fingerprint sensor exist on your device, those are probably still your safest bet.